GovAlta/adsp-monorepo/docs/services/file-service.md

 ## Concepts
 ### File type
 File type represents a category of files with specific access roles.
 For example, a 'Supporting Documents' file type may allow `intake-application` role to upload files and `assessor` role to download the files.
+File types are configured in the [configuration service](configuration-service.md) under the `platform:file-service` namespace and name.

 ### File
 A file represents an uploaded file and consists of a minimal metadata record and the actual file that was uploaded.
 File service provides minimal metadata and does not support extensible metadata; keep additional values in a domain record and reference it using `recordId`.